SeaWorld Ohio: Wildwater Kingdom (2008–2016)

-On September 21, 2007, Cedar Fair announced in a press release that the Aurora, Ohio, amusement park would become exclusively a waterpark for the 2008 season.
-Dick Kinzel, chairman, president and chief executive officer of Cedar Fair at the time, stated that Wildwater Kingdom was the attraction's most popular attribute.
-The company reported that the stand-alone waterpark is a better fit for the area and that they hope to draw a more local crowd.
+On September 21, 2007, Cedar Fair announced in a press release that the Geauga Lake & Wildwater Kingdom would become exclusively a waterpark for the 2008 season.
+Dick Kinzel, president and chief executive officer of Cedar Fair at the time, stated that Wildwater Kingdom was the attraction's most popular attribute.
+The company reported that the stand-alone waterpark was a better fit for the area and that they hoped to draw a more local crowd.

 Cedar Fair announced on August 19, 2016, that Wildwater Kingdom would not reopen for the 2017 season.
 The waterpark closed permanently on September 5, 2016 after eleven years in business.
 Demolition occurred in November 2017.
-In August 2020, ground was broken for a mixed-used development featuring 308 residential units, 20 acres of commercial space, and 98 acres of park land.
+In August 2020, ground was broken on the site for a mixed-use development featuring 308 residential units, 20 acres of commercial space, and 98 acres of park land.

 Attractions

-SeaWorld Cleveland had various attractions, including rides, exhibits, and live shows.
+SeaWorld Ohio had various attractions, including rides, exhibits, and live shows.